superlinked/VectorHub/docs/use_cases/multi_agent_rag.md

 1. Maintain a knowledge graph containing key entities, relations, and facts extracted from the documents.
 Use this to verify the factual accuracy of answers.
 2. Implement logic to check the final answer against known facts and rules in the knowledge graph.
 Flag inconsistencies for the LLMs to re-reason.
-3. Enable the OrchestratorAgent ask clarifying questions to the ReaderAgent (i.e., solicit additional context) in the event that answers contradict the knowledge graph.
+3. Enable the OrchestratorAgent to ask clarifying questions to the ReaderAgent (i.e., solicit additional context) in the event that answers contradict the knowledge graph.
 4. Use the knowledge graph to identify and add additional context (entities and events) related to concepts in the user query and final answer.
 5. Generate concise explanations to justify the reasoning alongside (in parallel to) the final answer, using knowledge graph relations and LLM semantics.
 7. Analyze past answer reasoning patterns to identify common anomalies, biases, and fallacies, to continuously fine-tune the LLM reasoning, and improve final answer quality.